Reshma411/SCT_ML_Task2/README.md

 Conclusion:
 This project showcases the power of clustering techniques to understand customer behavior and optimize marketing strategies.
 By identifying distinct customer segments, mall management can make data-driven decisions to enhance customer experience and profitability.

 This structure provides a clear overview, objectives, methodology, and guidance for running the project, ideal for a README file.
-Let me know if you'd like any specific customizations!
+Let me know if you'd like any specific customization

-ChatGPT can make mistakes.
-Che